GENESISHASH/mirror2/README.md

 <img src="https://taky.s3.amazonaws.com/31gm6glfzxkf.svg" height="225">

-# mirror-mirror
+# mirror2
-`mirror-mirror` is designed to reverse proxy and "mitm" modify remote hosts. it supports custom connect middlewares at both the routing-level and the individual host level as well as sync string transforms and harmon select modifiers.
+`mirror2` is designed to reverse proxy and "mitm" modify remote hosts. it supports custom connect middlewares at both the routing-level and the individual host level as well as sync string transforms and harmon select modifiers.